-There are two different types of suits SCUBA divers wear: wetsuits and drysuits.
+There are two different types of suits SCUBA divers wear, wetsuits and drysuits.

 Wetsuits keep an insulated layer of water between your body and the suit.
-Drysuits, just like their name, keep divers dry.
-Body heat heats up the layer of air between the diver and the suit keeping the diver nice and warm in the cold waters of Thunder Bay.
+Drysuits, just like their name, they keep divers dry.
+Body heat heats up the layer of air between the diver and the suit just like their name, they keep alvers ary.
+Body heat heats up the layer of air between the diver and the skeeping the diver nice and warm in the cold waters of Thunder Bay.